Benzene: Early applications

-In the 19th and early 20th centuries, benzene was used as an after-shave lotion because of its pleasant smell.
-Prior to the 1920s, benzene was frequently used as an industrial solvent, especially for degreasing metal.
-As its toxicity became obvious, benzene was supplanted by other solvents, especially toluene (methylbenzene), which has similar physical properties but is not as carcinogenic.

 In 1903, Ludwig Roselius popularized the use of benzene to decaffeinate coffee.
 This discovery led to the production of Sanka.
 This process was later discontinued.
 Benzene was historically used as a significant component in many consumer products such as liquid wrench, several paint strippers, rubber cements, spot removers, and other products.
 Manufacture of some of these benzene-containing formulations ceased in about 1950, although Liquid Wrench continued to contain significant amounts of benzene until the late 1970s.

 Occurrence

 Trace amounts of benzene are found in petroleum and coal.
 It is a byproduct of the incomplete combustion of many materials.
 For commercial use, until World War II, much of benzene was obtained as a by-product of coke production (or "coke-oven light oil") for the steel industry.
 However, in the 1950s, increased demand for benzene, especially from the growing polymers industry, necessitated the production of benzene from petroleum.
 Today, most benzene comes from the petrochemical industry, with only a small fraction being produced from coal.
-Benzene molecules have been detected on Mars.
+Benzene has been detected on Mars.

 Structure

 X-ray diffraction shows that all six carbon-carbon bonds in benzene are of the same length, at 140 picometres (pm).
 The C–C bond lengths are greater than a double bond (135 pm) but shorter than a single bond (147 pm).
 This intermediate distance is caused by electron delocalization: the electrons for C=C bonding are distributed equally between each of the six carbon atoms.
 Benzene has 6 hydrogen atoms, fewer than the corresponding parent alkane, hexane, which has 14.
-Benzene and cyclohexane have a similar structure, only the ring of delocalized electrons and the loss of one hydrogen per carbon distinguishes it from cyclohexane.
+Benzene and cyclohexane have a similar structure; only the ring of delocalized electrons and the loss of one hydrogen per carbon distinguishes it from cyclohexane.
 The molecule is planar.
 The molecular orbital description involves the formation of three delocalized π orbitals spanning all six carbon atoms, while the valence bond description involves a superposition of resonance structures.
 It is likely that this stability contributes to the peculiar molecular and chemical properties known as aromaticity.
-To accurately reflect the nature of the bonding, benzene is often depicted with a circle inside a hexagonal arrangement of carbon atoms.
+To reflect the delocalized nature of the bonding, benzene is often depicted with a circle inside a hexagonal arrangement of carbon atoms.

 Derivatives of benzene occur sufficiently often as a component of organic molecules, so much so that the Unicode Consortium has allocated a symbol in the Miscellaneous Technical block with the code U+232C (⌬) to represent it with three double bonds, and U+23E3 (⏣) for a delocalized version.